Amazon’s New Agentic AI for Sellers: What is it and How to Use it?

 • DSP short video & display cut-downs

-24-hour asset checklist: product hero shots, logo lockup, one-line value prop, 3 benefit proof points, brand dos/don’ts, CTA.
+24-hour asset checklist: Product hero shots, logo lockup, one line value prop, three benefit proof points, brand dos/don’ts, and a strong CTA.

 Mini-plan (3-lane creative test):